retirement savings | august 7, 2023

 Judith Ward, CFP®

 Allocating investments across the primary asset classes (stocks, bonds, and cash) provides an appropriate balance between short-term stability and long-term growth potential.
 Asset allocation is a primary driver of a portfolio’s performance over time.
 In general, the longer your time horizon, the more of your portfolio you should hold in stocks.
 As investors get closer to and are in retirement, adding bonds can help dampen short-term ups and downs of the market while still providing growth opportunity over a retirement that could last decades.
 T. Rowe Price’s sample retirement portfolios offer a good starting point.
 These portfolios include ranges of the primary asset classes to accommodate investors’ risk preferences while considering allocations appropriate for various ages and time horizons.
-(See Fig. 1.)
+(See Figure 1.)

 (Fig. 1) Sample Asset Allocation by Age for Retirement